-reasons the Department should do so: First, Air Canada's response to the unique and unprecedented challenges posed by COVID-19 is controlled by its General Terms and Conditions of Carriage ("Conditions of Carriage") and International Tariff ("Tariff"),5 and is consistent with all applicable regulations, including those of its home country, and the fare rules of the Complainant's ticket.
+Air Canada urges the Department to decline to institute an enforcement proceeding based on Ms. Carpenter's Complaint and to dismiss the Complaint outright.5 There are three compelling reasons the Department should do so: First, Air Canada's response to the unique and unprecedented challenges posed by COVID-19 fully complied with its General Terms and Conditions of Carriage ("Conditions of Carriage") and International Tariff ("Tariff"), 6 as well as applicable regulations, including those of its home country, and the fare rules of the Complainant's ticket.
 Second, the Enforcement Notice and the Department's COVID-19 Refund FAQS are guidance documents only; they were not promulgated through a formal rulemaking process under the Administrative Procedures Act, and they do not have the effect of law.
 Third, Air Canada's COVID-19 refund policy does not implicate 49 U.S.C. § 41712, and Air Canada's imposition of its refund policy is neither unfair nor deceptive.